Have you heard we’re hiring?

 North Texas State Hospital Tours

 Limited tours are available by calling the Community Relations Office at 940-552-4185.
 Tours must be arranged at least 72 hours in advance and approved by the superintendent.
 Tours of the Vernon campus adult and adolescent programs are limited due to additional patient privacy restrictions.
-Email questions or requests to email@example.com.
+If you have questions or requests please email Ronna Akins.

 There are a few things everyone should know before visiting us: